borchand/SecondYearProject/README.md

     python3 train.py --discriminative_lr True --cosine_schedule True
     ```

+Other hyperparameters can be used by using the following arguments:
+- batch_size: `--batch_size`
+- learning_rate: `--lr`
+- epochs: `--epochs`

+## Recreating significance testing of models
-1. To get replicate the evaluation results used for significance testing of the model optimizations run
+1. To replicate the evaluation results used for significance testing of the model optimizations run
     ```bash
     python3 full_run_script.py --replicate True
     ```
-    Else if wanting to run experiment with different seeds,r run
+    Else if wanting to run experiment with different seeds then run
     ```bash
     python3 full_run_script.py --replicate False
     ```
-    When running with different seeds the number of seeds can be specified using the argument ```--num_seeds```.
+    When running with different seeds the number of seeds to be ran can be specified using the argument `--num_seeds`.
 The default is 10.

     All results will be saved to the results folder
 1. To get the results for the significance testing run